AtmanActive/MIDI-Transport2Keys/README.md

 Windows MIDI Mackie Universal Control transport Stop&amp;Play events translated to keypresses.

-This program connects to a MIDI port and listens for Mackie Universal Control MIDI transport messages STOP and PLAY.
+This program connects to a windows MIDI port and listens for Mackie Universal Control MIDI transport messages STOP and PLAY.
 When Mackie PLAY is received, a keypress F14 is issued, and, when Mackie STOP is received, a keypress F16 is issued.
-This is useful to have Mumble mute or deafen self automatically depending on DAW transport state.
+This is useful to have [Mumble](https://www.mumble.info) mute or deafen self automatically depending on [DAW](https://reaper.fm) transport state.

 Built with [AutoHotKey](https://www.autohotkey.com/) with the little help of [AutoHotkey-Midi](https://github.com/dannywarren/AutoHotkey-Midi)